zingolabs/zingolib/README.md

 * Please use only if you know specifically what you are doing!!

 ## WARNING!
 Lightwallet
-* Using this software (a light wallet) does not offer the full privacy or security of running a full-node zcash client.
-Because of this, it may be possible to leak information.
-For example, requests to the server include in which blocks the wallet may find relevant messages or transactions.
+* Using this software (a light wallet) alone does not offer the full privacy or security of running a full-node zcash node.
+For example, requests to a server include information about in which blocks the wallet may find messages or transactions relevant to the wallet.
-* This software does not provide privacy guarantees against network monitoring of the type or pattern of traffic it generates.
-For example, the specifics of use may remain private, but the use of this tool itself may be apparent to network observers.
+* This software does not provide any privacy guarantees against network monitoring of the type or pattern of traffic it generates.
+For example, a user's specific activities using the client may remain private, but the use of the tool itself may be apparent to network observers.

 ## Zingo CLI
 `zingo-cli` is a command line Zingo lightwalletd-proxy client.
 To use it, see "compiling from source" below.
 Releases are currently only provisional, we will update the README as releases come out.